Let’s get started

 Click or tap anywhere in the gallery except an arrow, such as directly under the search box.

-In the right-hand pane, open the Layouts list, and then click or tap the option that shows a title and a subtitle only.
+In the right-hand pane, open the Layouts list, and then click or tap the option that shows a title, a subtitle and body.

 In the property list, click or tap Items, copy this formula, and paste it into the formula bar: